OpenDDS/OpenDDS/docs/devguide/dds_security.rst

 #.
 CMake (required if building OpenDDS tests and building Google Test and other dependencies from source).

-**General Notes on Using OpenDDS Configure Script with DDS Security**
+.. note:: General Notes on Using OpenDDS Configure Script with DDS Security

 #.
 DDS Security is disabled by default, enable it with ``--security``